cse-sim/cse/doc/src/records/dhwsys.md

 **wsDWashrDurF=*float***

-Draw duration factor for dishwasher fixture.
+Draw duration factor for dishwashers.
 This can be used to account for water discarded during warmup or otherwise adjust the draw volume.
 Because the values are at the fixture, the impact on hot water demand additionally depends on DHWUSE parameters.
 The value is applied by lengthening (or shortening) the draw duration.

 <%= member_table(
   units: "gal/draw",